Statue of George Whitefield: Dedication

 George Whitefield was an evangelist active in the Methodist movement of the mid-1700s.
 During a trip to the Thirteen Colonies between 1739 and 1741, he preached in Philadelphia in a small building that had been built for that purpose.
 Following Whitefield's sermons, the building would be used by Benjamin Franklin as the location for a new institution of higher learning, which would eventually become the University of Pennsylvania.
 Around 1914, the bicentenary of Whitefield's birth, there was a push to erect a statue in his honor.
 The previous year, during a meeting in New York City, Methodist members of the university's alumni association discussed the possibility of erecting a statue of Whitefield, and the following year the provost of the University of Pennsylvania gave a speech in his honor that contributed to the movement.
 In 1914, R. Tait McKenzie, a sculptor and the university's director of physical education, was commissioned for the project, and he began working on a design for the statue by 1917.
 The statue would be one of several that McKenzie would make for the university, including a statue of Edgar Fahs Smith and one of Franklin.
 In researching Whitefield, McKenzie sought out as many portraits as he could find of the man, traveling to Boston and London in the process.
-By 1918, the casting for the statue was completed, and a dedication was set for the university's Alumni Day, June 15, 1919.
+By 1918, the casting for the statue was completed.
+A dedication was set for the university's Alumni Day, June 15, 1919.
 At the unveiling, Wallace MacMullen, D.D. gave a speech that chronicled Whitefield's life and his contributions to evangelism, while a choir played the hymn "For Famous Men", which included verses that honored Whitefield.
-The monument as a whole was a gift to the university from the Methodist Alumni Committee.
+The monument was a whole gift from the Methodist Alumni Committee to the university.

 In 1992, the statue was surveyed as part of the Save Outdoor Sculpture! project.